evelynp111/WeatherApp-Project/README.md

 👋 Hey there!
 Some info about this project...

-👩🏻‍💻This project was created as a project while enrolled in SheCodes coding workshop.
+👩🏻‍💻This project was created while I was enrolled in a SheCodes coding workshop.

 🛠I first mapped out the design by creating a wireframe, then began to code the app using HTML, CSS, and Javascript.